Ainevsia/vscode-forcecomment/README.md

 # vscode-forcecomment README

 This is the README for the extension "vscode-forcecomment".
 It can help you to comment from time to time.
+It can also remind you of each tomato!

 ## Usage